Ollantaytambo, Peru Guide

 Day Trips

-This day trip combines two unique and fascinating sites.
-Moray features intriguing circular agricultural terraces, believed to have been an Inca agricultural experiment.
-The Maras Salt Mines are a stunning landscape of thousands of individual salt pans, still in use today, creating a surreal and picturesque scene.
+This combined day trip takes you to two unique and fascinating sites.
+Moray features impressive circular agricultural terraces, believed to have been an Inca agricultural research station.
+The Maras Salt Mines are a stunning landscape of thousands of individual salt pans, which have been harvested since Inca times.
+The contrast between the engineering marvel of Moray and the natural beauty of the salt mines makes for an unforgettable experience.

-Approximately 1 hour 30 minutes by bus or taxi.
+Approximately 30 minutes by car or bus from Ollantaytambo.
 Moray and Maras Salt Mines

 Travel Time